- Click question to view answer.

-No, the conference registration fee is unallowable on the Award that ends October 2016 as the conference occurs after the end date of the Award and would not directly benefit the Award.
-If the continuation Award allows for pre-Award expenditures, the fee could be paid in October charged to the continuation Award.
-In the abscence of a continuation Award, the Department may request an Advance Budget.
+No, the conference registration fee is unallowable on the Award that ends October 2016.
+The conference occurs after the end date of the Award and would not directly benefit the Award.
+If the continuation Award allows for pre-Award expenditures, the fee could be paid in October and charged to the continuation Award.
+In the absence of a continuation Award, the department may request an No-Cost Extension.

-Institutional policy does allow the cost of passports and federal regulations allow us to follow our own travel policy so it would appear that this cost would be allowable if it is necessary for a particular award.
-If it is applicable to multiple awards and/or non-sponsored activity the cost should be allocated to each benefitting award/activity on some reasonable basis (possibly follow their FTE allocation).
+Institutional policy does allow the cost of passports, and federal regulations allow us to follow our own travel policy, so it would appear that this cost would be allowable if it is necessary for a particular award.
+If it is applicable to multiple awards and/or non-sponsored award activity, the cost should be allocated to each benefiting award/activity on some reasonable basis (e.g., the individual's FTE allocation).

 It is recommended that written sponsor approval be obtained for Travel.
 Travel expenses are allowed provided that:

-The length of the trip coincides with travel objectives.
+The length of the trip coincides with the travel objectives.

 The trip takes place during the Award period.

-Visa/Relocation costs are allowable and should be allocated to the Award(s) for which the staff member will be allocating his/her time.
-Visa/Relocation costs cannot be covered based on budgetary convenience.
+Visa costs are allowable and should be allocated to the Award(s) on which the individual will be allocating their time.
+Visa costs cannot be covered based on budgetary convenience.